BNieuwenhuizen/wordle-finder/README.md

 iterations.
 We can then add the usual accounting to extract the actual solutions from a dynamic programming algorithm.

-In the process of avoiding duplicate solutions that differ only by word ordering, I added a slight optimization that reduced the runtime to less than 10 seconds.
+This gives me a runtime of less than two seconds for the `words_alpha.txt`.
 ## Building & Running

 You can build with a standard